 If you exercise in the morning, then you are likely to feel more energized and productive throughout the day.
 It improves the metabolism and energy level.
 You will start losing energy with the passing of each hour.
 You may have no energy to exercise after a long day of work.
 However, if you have additional tasks to perform in the evening, then you may benefit from exercising in the afternoon/evening/night, as it provides you with additional energy.
 However, the quality of sleep improves with an early morning workout, as it leads to a smooth transition to the restorative deep sleep phase.

 2) Do You Prefer to Workout On an Empty Stomach?

 There is no definite evidence that working out on an empty stomach is more productive than working out on a partially full stomach or vice versa.
 Therefore, you have to find out what works best for you.
-If you feel heavy when the stomach is partially full, then it may better to workout on an empty stomach.
-However, you have to workout on a partially full stomach if you need fuel for exercise.
+If you feel heavy when the stomach is partially full, then it may be better to work out on an empty stomach.
+However, you have to work out on a partially full stomach if you need fuel for exercise.
 If you have a health condition, consult your doctor before beginning a workout routine.

 3) Your Mindset